Anandamide: The Bliss Molecule Behind Your Runner's High

 That is a fundamentally different idea from getting high.
 CBD is non-intoxicating.
 It is not flooding your system with an outside compound that overwhelms your receptors.
 It is helping you hold onto more of what exercise already gave you.
 The research on CBD and anandamide in pain models points exactly this way, with FAAH inhibition raising endocannabinoid levels and quieting pain signaling.

 This is the entire reason OFFFIELD exists.
-We make precision-dosed gummies designed to work with your endocannabinoid system, not against your clarity.
+We make precision-dosed gummies designed to support your endocannabinoid system, not work against your clarity.

-Our High Performance Energy Gummies pair 40mg of CBD with CBG and a clean 10mg of natural caffeine from yerba mate.
+Our High Performance Energy Gummies pair CBD with CBG and clean, natural caffeine from yerba mate, plus a low, precise dose of THC.
 The CBD is there for a reason that now should feel familiar: to support the anandamide your training already produces, while the caffeine and CBG sharpen focus for the work ahead.
 The dose is deliberate.
-A subtle lift, never a fog.
+Many people use it before a session for a subtle lift, never a fog.
+Start low and understand your own tolerance.

 For the other half of the equation, recovery is where the endocannabinoid system does its repair work.
-Our High Performance Sleep Gummies bring CBD together with CBN, magnesium glycinate, and L-theanine to help your body settle into the deep sleep where balance gets restored.
-You can read the full breakdown of the science on our science page.
+You can read the full breakdown of the science on our Science page.

 Run high, not stoned.
 That is the line, and the chemistry backs it up.